All Speakerbus products now have protection from these Spectre and Meltdown vulnerabilities. Get details of the vulnerabilities below.

-Speakerbus have assessed the Microsoft patches for Windows Server 2008 (KB4056897) and Windows Server 2012 (KB4056898) for all the relevant above listed products.
+Speakerbus have assessed the Microsoft patches for Windows Server 2008 (KB4056897) and Windows Server 2012 (KB4056898) for all the relevant above-listed products.
 The patches have had minimal impact on Server performance resulting in no observable effects on the running solution, therefore we recommend that they are applied to ensure the continued security of the servers.
 Testing has taken place both on bare metal servers and virtual machines.

-Microsoft have additionally released patches for SQL Server builds.
+Microsoft has additionally released patches for SQL Server builds.
 Speakerbus have assessed SQL Server 2008 R2 sp3 (KB4057113) and SQL Server 2012 sp3 (KB4057115) in combination with the relevant Speakerbus products (SB534, iCMS and VCM).
 We also recommend that these are applied.